shoefer/shoefer.github.io/_posts/2015-12-29-learning-functions.markdown

 2. What does "as close as possible to as many training examples as possible" mean?
 3. What does "fiddle around" mean?

-So let's give some answers:
+So let's give our eager computer some answers:

-1. Let's start off with a single line.
+1. Start off with a single line.
 A line is represented by two basic *parameters*: how much it is shifted up or down (the 70 in the example above), and its slope (the 0.00013).
-2. Let's calculate the difference of every training example to the value predicted by the function the computer guesses.
+2. Calculate the difference of every training example to the value predicted by the function the computer guesses.
 When we sum all of these differences up we obtain a single number which we call the *training error*.
 The training error allows us to calculate how well any line fits the training examples.
-3. Let's do random guessing; we randomly guess a line (that means its *parameters*) and see how well it fulfils the criterion defined in 2.
+3. Do random guessing; we randomly guess a line (more precisely, its *parameters*) and see how well it fulfils the criterion defined in 2.

 That sounds like a plan, doesn't it?